Cost of Living Comparison Between Equatorial Guinea and Egypt Cost of Living Comparison Between Equatorial Guinea and Egypt

 Which country has higher housing costs?

-Rent in Equatorial Guinea beats Egypt across the board, especially in major cities.
+Rent in Equatorial Guinea is consistently higher than in Egypt across the board, especially in major cities.
 Housing is usually the single biggest driver of the overall cost difference between the two countries.

-Is $1,000 a realistic budget in Egypt or Equatorial Guinea?
+Is $1,000 a realistic budget in Egypt or in Equatorial Guinea?

-In Egypt, $1,000 covers most cities easily.
-In Equatorial Guinea, it works in regional areas but falls short in the capital – you'll need to make trade-offs on housing or lifestyle.
+In Egypt, $1,000 covers most cities easily; in Equatorial Guinea it stretches only to regional areas and falls short in the capital – you'll need to make trade-offs on housing or lifestyle.

-Should I move to Egypt or Equatorial Guinea?
+Should I move to Egypt or to Equatorial Guinea?

 Equatorial Guinea vs other spots: cost of living compared